-- The consultation document will be considered by the Education and Training Committee at its meeting on 26 March 2008 and by the Council at its meeting on 27 March 2008. - The proposed amendments to the Registration and Fees Rules will be included in the paper to Council for approval. - The consultation is planned to take place between April and July 2008.
+- The consultation document was considered by the Finance and Resources Committee on 6 February 2008. - The consultation is planned to take place between April and July 2008.

 Resource implications

 - Editing and laying out of finalised document

 - Organising mail out to consultation list

 - Analysis of consultation responses